BlueBrain/nmodl/docs/CC2023/README.md

 cd nmodl/test/benchmark
 # Installs docker and NVIDIA docker runtime (needs sudo
 # permission and is based on Ubuntu 22.04 but with small
-# changes in should be supported by any Ubuntu version
+# changes it should be supported by any Ubuntu version
 # or other linux distributions)
 bash install_gpu_docker_env.sh
 # Execute docker image (~16GB)